fengb-tech/theorycraft/doc/brainstorm.md

 * Different classes.
 Comparison should be made only between the same class.
 * All stats should be useful.
 Different classes should prefer different stats.

-* Reusable recovery move for 50% health.
-Causes [5s] of [50%] damage output during battle and [2s] delay after combat.
-* Killing blow leaves hero at 1 health and forces recover.
+* Killing blow forces hero to use recovery: maximizes health but lowers damage by [50%] for [5s].
 * Resurrecting inherits all gear; increases XP by [1%] per level sacrificed.
 * Hero stats start at [100] and increase by [5%] every level.
 * Wearing decent (green) gear should increase stats by [100%].